hiveapi/docs/docs/source/getting-started/responses.md

 By default the `object` keyword is used as a resource key for each response, and is manually defined in each transformer,

-## Error Responses formats
+## Error Responses Formats

 Visit each feature, example the Authentication and there you will see how an unauthenticated response looks like, same for Authorization, Validation and so on.

-## Building a Responses from the Controller:
+## Building a Responses from the Controller

 Checkout the [Controller Response Builder Helper functions](./../components/controllers) for more information on this topic.